kataup/cypress-course-for-beginners/lessons/lesson-5/description.md

   - Understanding objects and their properties/methods from earlier lessons helps in effectively using DOM APIs.

 #### **B. DOM Properties and Methods**

+**What Are DOM Element Properties?**
+When a web page is loaded into a browser, the browser creates a Document Object Model (DOM) that represents the structure of the page as a tree of objects.
+Each HTML element on the page becomes a DOM element object that has properties and methods you can access and manipulate using JavaScript.

 - **Properties of DOM Elements:**
   - `innerText`, `textContent`, `innerHTML`: Access or modify the text and HTML content of an element.
   - `value`: For form elements like input, access or set the user-entered value.